mmarxe/Real-Time-Image-Depth-Mapping/README.md

-# Real-Time Depth Mapping using CNNs
+# Real-Time Image Depth Mapping

 This is an adaptation of the AnyNet Deep Learning Model to create real time depth maps from mobile devices using CameraX and PyTorch-Lite.